 When I first began to consider my school lunches in junior high, I saw them as a “tide-me-over” until dinner option.
 I didn’t worry about the choices I made because I was more concerned with the “real meals” of breakfast and dinner.
 After all, everyone knows that breakfast is the most important meal of the day, right?
 Dinner (or supper) was a family meal around the table in my house (unless our schedule got carried away, as usual).
-Lunch however often came in a brown paper bag- with lots of disposable pieces.
-Only supporting my mental picture that lunch was after all a throw away meal.
+Lunch, however, often came in a brown paper bag- with lots of disposable pieces which only supporting my mental picture that lunch was after all a throw away meal.

 Excellent sources: nitrate free deli meat, quinoa, eggs, cheese, yogurt

 Eat whole grains whenever possible.
-You will really need to pay attention to the labels with this- many products that call themselves “whole wheat” have refined flour instead of whole wheat flour listed as the primary ingredient.
+You will really need to pay attention to the labels with this — many products call themselves “whole wheat” but they have refined flour instead of whole wheat flour listed as the primary ingredient.
 Wheat tortillas are an excellent example, I normally have to make them myself or go to the health food stores to find them with whole grain flour.
-Crackers are also normally full of simple carbohydrates- but with careful scrutiny you can find whole grain crackers too.
+Crackers are also normally full of simple carbohydrates, but with careful scrutiny you can find whole grain crackers too.